 You have limited space to summarize the interview, so carefully decide what is most important to include.
 In general, the purpose of this assignment is for you to learn about the reality of a case in some detail, including the subject's assessment of it.
-In describing this part of the assignment, be objectively descriptive, use plain English, and generally avoid expressing your judgment about the parties, actions, decisions, etc.
+In describing this part of the assignment, be objectively descriptive, use plain English (not dispute resolution terminology), and generally avoid expressing your judgment about the parties, actions, decisions, etc.